TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 Used for setting bone indices and weights.
 Count per vertex must be in range between 1 and 4.
 Indices start from 1.
-Weights aren't used when count per vertex is 1.
+Weights are not used when count per vertex is 1.
 Length of supplied indices and weights lists have to match and be divisible by "count per vertex".

 ---